layershift/kb-layershift/pages/08.support/02.helpdesk-user-guide/docs.en.md

 ![my%20account%20-%20change%20password](my%20account%20-%20change%20password.png "my%20account%20-%20change%20password")

 # Sharing and collaboration
-From this section, you can control how you share your ticket history and how you see tickets shared with you.
+This section allows you to share your ticket history with your colleagues, and see which of your colleagues are sharing their ticket history with you.

 ## Shared by me
 You can individually control ticket sharing for each email address you add to your helpdesk account.